onehouseone/homeEnterprise/README.md

 # HomeEnterprise
-To setup the HomeEnterprise network,
+To setup the HomeEnterprise network, the network is based on proximox and it take this form:

 Getting started with the Windows Server 2025 machine requires that the IP address is set to static (aids proper communication to the internet) and a hostname issued to the machine -
 <p align="center">
   <img src="images/hostname_staticip.png" alt="Description" width="230"/>